All Products

 • CREATE TABLE: Creates a non-partitioned table, a partitioned table, an external table, or a clustered table.

-• TRUNCATE: Clears the data in a specified table.
+• TRUNCATE: Removes all rows from a specified table.

-• SHOW: Views the SQL DDL statement that is used to create a table, views the information about all tables and views in a project, or views the information about all partitions in a table.
+• SHOW: Shows the DDL statement for a table, lists all tables and views in a project, or lists all partitions in a partitioned table.